 ‘A smart business owner makes a mistake and learns not to make that mistake again.
 A wise business owner is one who finds a smart business owner and learns from him how to avoid the mistakes he made.’ ~ Jim Abrams

 Example 1: A new client wants to build a website for his business.
 Great!
 He wanted to know the future of the Internet and websites so that he was ready for whatever it brings.
 I said, “Good luck with that and how much money do you have because if you’re not printing money in your basement you don’t have enough.”
 What?
 That’s right.
 Guessing the Internet and what will be the newest hottest buzz is going to be tough and expensive and chances are you’ll be wrong and upset.
+As an example; who would have thought that nearly 50% of online sales would be done using your phone?
 Instead, let’s study the past and build a website around the needs of your customers eliminating all the mistakes from previous website owners.
 Let’s study what’s already been built and improve on that.
 Let’s look at the successes and failures and learn from them.
 This will help you go into the future a lot wiser than trying to guess the future.
-For me: build something that’s easy to sue for people.
+For me: build something that’s easy to use for people.
 Give them what you think they need, now … Not ten years from now I mean right now, this very minute.
 It’s not that difficult.

 Example 2: A few years ago I attended The Consumer Electronics Show in Las Vegas and the biggest buzz for this year was going to be 3D.
 3D everything!
 Movies, television, sporting events, you name it it was going to be 3D.
 Really?
 I was surprised and not convinced.
 3d annoys me and I rarely watch anything for very long in 3D.
 The Olympics were in 3D and it fizzled.
 To be completely honest nobody cared but it may be too early to predict what will really happen here.
 Here’s the problem with 3D as I see it for everyday use.
 Television cameras move too much.
 For the Olympics they flip back and forth between events so much your 3D experience is fleeting and annoying.
 The constant attention to the glasses bugs me (not to mention the price) and I move around too much to enjoy the experience.
 A 3D movie is kind of cool but after awhile it gets old.
 I just don’t care that much about it.
 Commercials are not in 3D so you’re constantly taking the glasses off and on.
 Not for me.